 2. Bass Guitar

 Playing the bass guitar is often the next on the list of many guitarists.
-The two instruments are similar in a lot of ways.
+The two instruments are similar in a lot of ways and the move is a lot easier than you might expect.

-While the ukulele is tuned similarly to a very high-pitched guitar, a bass is also tuned similarly.
+While the ukulele is tuned similarly to a very high-pitched guitar, the bass guitar is also tuned similarly.
 In this case, the notes are similar to the bottom 4 strings of the guitar.

 The standard tuning is EADG, which will sound very familiar to guitarists.
 With the bass, however, you won’t be strumming those chords.
 Instead, you’ll be thumping those bass notes and keeping time with your band’s drummer.